raphgm/Fitness-Tracker-with-AI-/README.md

 ```

-Let me know if you want to include `.env` setup or deployment tips next.
 ```

 Here is your full **Markdown rewrite** of the React + TypeScript frontend setup and Azure AI integration, all formatted as a clean single-sheet reference: